haijin-development/php-persistency/README.md

 #### Records update

-Currently a document can be udpate within a `Persistent_Collection` with:
+Currently a document can not be udpated with named parameters.

+Updating records in a collection works like with any other collection:

 ```php
 Elasticsearch_Users_Collection::do()->update_from_attributes([